Printed from https://www.damninteresting.com/about-us/

 Why don’t you post more often and/or on a regular schedule?

-Since you are unwilling to post more often how can I be notified when you do post something?
+So how can I be notified when you do post something?

 Is the “damn” really necessary?

-Can I use your material for something?
+Can I use your material for my own project?

-Have you ever published a book?
+Have you ever published a paper book?

-There was a spike on the stress-graph of life.
+There was a big spike on the stress-graph of life.
 Writing is difficult under those circumstances.
 Things are better now.

 Can I write for you guys?